AyzinA/ovpn-tc/README.md

 > Note: `WorkingDirectory` and `ExecStart` are automatically adjusted to the current working directory when `start.sh` is executed.

-> Note: `WorkingDirectory` and `ExecStart` paths are dynamically generated based on your working directory when `start.sh` is executed.

 ### Commands to Use

 - Start: `sudo systemctl start openvpn-tc`